Buzzaw91/express-mongoose-socket.io/README.md

-lib/routeCreator.js reads every folder in API, loops in them then for each file dynamically generates endpoints lets say folder name is todos and file name is add and method is post results in a post endpoint at APP_URL/todos/add
+lib/routeCreator.js reads every folder in API, loops in them then for each file dynamically generates endpoints

+Lets say folder name is todos and file name is add and method is post results in a post endpoint at APP_URL/todos/add

 Endpoint file example (todos/add.js):